Earth Day 2014!

 Earth Day at Rutgers University-Newark was started in 2005 as a one day event at the Newark Conservancy.
 It has since grown to include a day of service on campus and a day at the Newark Conservancy's Urban Garden.
 Over the years volunteers have created three sustainable gardens on campus, a native grasses garden, and installed a bird pond so the over 100 types of birds that visit campus every year have a place to drink.

-We will be improving the sustainable gardens on the Norman Samuels Plaza and at University Square.
-Bring your enthusiasm for gardening, for ecology, for sustainable living, and you'll work with professional gardening staff from the Greater Newark Conservancy to help beautify our campus.
-Wear casual clothes and shoes (no open toes please).
-Water and snacks will be provided.
+We improved the sustainable gardens on the Norman Samuels Plaza and at University Square.
+Our volunteers showed enthusiasm for gardening, for ecology, for sustainable living, and were able to work with professional gardening staff from the Greater Newark Conservancy to help beautify our campus.
+Water and snacks were provided.

-Volunteer at one of the most beautiful places in our city -- the Greater Newark Conservancy.
-Tour the gardens, learn about sustainability and help with planting.
-We'll provide some snacks -- you bring a water bottle.
-Wear casual clothing and shoes (no open toes please).
+We volunteered at one of the most beautiful places in our city -- the Greater Newark Conservancy. we toured the gardens, learn about sustainability and help with planting.

-All volunteers will receive a free organic cotton Earth Day Every Day tee shirt.
+All volunteers received a free organic cotton Earth Day Every Day tee shirt.

 Want to know more about what Earth Day is like at R U-N?
 Check out this video: